I've not had time to post to this blog lately; COVID stats are improving here in the Northwest US, and thus I am commuting to my day job again.

 This is good news I guess--the "health is improving" aspect, anyway?

-During the (hopefully) final few weeks of our collective two year COVID house arrest I find myself digging through my junk box of old audio IC's--trying to determine the puzzle to solve next.
+During the (hopefully) final few weeks of our collective two year COVID house arrest I found myself digging through my box of old audio IC's: which puzzle to solve next?

-A chip that intrigues me is Curtis ElectroMusic System's CEM3394, an "all in one" synthesizer chip, used in the Sequential Multitrak, an instrument I owned and loved back in the late 90's
+The Curtis ElectroMusic System's CEM3394, intrigued me: an "all in one" synthesizer chip used in the Sequential Multitrak, an instrument I owned and loved back in the late 90's.

-Like the popular CEM3340 IC, the CEM3394 requires analog control voltages to function.
-It'd be nice to understand how the internal control voltages ("CV's") were implemented in early digital/analog synthesizers--and use that in a future 3394 project--since I want to stay true to the spirit of these venerable old designs.
+Like the popular CEM3340 IC, the CEM3394 required analog control voltages to function.
+I wanted to understand how the internal control voltages ("CV's") were implemented in early digital/analog synthesizers--and use that in a future 3394 project--since I wanted to stay true to the spirit of these venerable old designs.

 I'd need a to pick an MCU for the project--the 3394 chips were designed to be microprocessor controlled.
-Some old synths used Z-80's, but will an Atmel328 work?
+Some old synths used Z-80's, but would an Atmel328 work?

 I started to research and came across this post.
-Short answer: yes, this will work!
+Short answer: yes, this could work!

 (Aside: The post's final comment from "Grumpy Mike" makes me sad, it's the kind of fear and loathing and BS I really dislike; besides, he's wrong.
 Sequential CEM based gear from that era didn't use 16 or whatever DACs in a single synth, and when they worked correctly had internal CV's that didn't sag--you could hold a single chord for hours and it was solid).